 The following guidelines are to be used when referring to RCHT.
 Please see the link at the bottom of this page for information on referring a patient to NDDH.

-- The Urgent Cardiac Chest Pain Service rapidly investigates cardiac sounding chest pain in keeping with NICE guidance.
+- The Rapid Access Chest Pain Service rapidly investigates cardiac sounding chest pain in keeping with NICE guidance.

 - Completed forms will be triaged by chest pain nurses.